 Will car air conditioning stop leak work for you?
 Lets find out and discuss the pros and cons of using stop leak product in automotive AC systems.
 Many people with older rides give up when the AC stops working, because these repairs cost so much.

 In fact, it's not uncommon for a repair estimate to exceed the total book value of an older automobile.
 With that said, you can repair a leaking Schrader valve for under $50.

 This is why it's important to find out what's wrong.
+Then make the decision to repair or not.
 When you finally do sell your old ride, an operating air conditioning system increases the value and could close the sale on a hot summer day.

-With the low cost of car air conditioning stop leak it's tempting to go ahead and throw a can in the system and see if it solves all your problems.
+With the reasonable expense of car air conditioning stop leak it's tempting to go ahead and throw a can in the system and see if it solves all your problems.
 In this brief article we're going to discuss the pros and cons of doing so.
 If you hunt around on the Internet you'll find people talking about how the stop leak products ruined their AC system.

 As a mechanic, I can tell you that I generally don't believe in any kind of product containing the word stop.
 I don't use car air conditioning stop leak on my own rides, because I own the tools to fix it right.

 With that said, there's some science in the product and it can work.
 Nevertheless, I would rather see you diagnose it and then repair it permanently. however, if the automobile has a slow leak and it happens in an area where these stop leak products work well, then there's a chance you'll get lucky.

 Let's define lucky.
 Often this results in the air conditioning system staying cold for the rest of the summer driving season.
 To the right you can see a picture of a can of FJC car air conditioning stop leak.

 There are a couple of things different about this product I wanted to highlight because there's no shortage of these types of miracle fluids.
 The first thing to take notice of, is the can is only 4 ounces.